-Santa Fe County's land use and growth management policy is to promote development that avoids sprawls; protect open spaces and maintain the diverse character of the County through creative development design solutions; ensure the availability and affordability of housing and economic opportunities with adequate and economically efficient infrastructure and services; and maintain and preserve traditional communities and their economic structures.
-Santa Fe County is in the process of developing its Sustainable Land Development Plan.
-This document will serve as a guide to growth incorporating local community values, goals and strategies on how to best manage and sustainable utilize the County's limited natural, economic and cultural resources.
+Santa Fe County's land use and growth management policy is to promote development that avoids sprawl, protects open space and maintains the diverse character of the County through creative development design solutions.
+It is also desirable to ensure the availability and affordability of housing and economic opportunities within the County while preserving the traditional communities and their economic structures.
+Santa Fe County is in the process of completing its Sustainable Growth Management Plan.
+This document will serve as a guide to growth incorporating local community values, goals and strategies on how to best manage and sustainably utilize the County's limited natural, economic and cultural resources.